offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

 * produces a 3D object through a hierarchy of transformations as opposed to a linear chain of 2D sketch_FC to 3D feature_FC.
 * produces a 3D object outside of a container, meaning the operations / transformations don't need to nest in a container similar to part design_FC's body_FC.

-The core !!components!! of the part workbench_FC are geometry objects and compounds (compounds are a grouping of geometry objects, treated as a single piece of geometry).
+The core !!components!! of the part workbench_FC are geometry objects and compounds_FC (a compound_FC is a grouping of geometry objects, treated as a single piece of geometry).
 The workflow is to build out more complex pieces of geometry through transformations: Multiple pieces of existing geometry into one or more pieces of new geometry (e.g., boolean intersection, converting two 2D lines to a ruled surface, sweeping_FC over profiles).

 ```{plantuml}
 @startuml